Boston Scientific (NYSE:BSX) Given New $51.00 Price Target at Morgan Stanley

-Boston Scientific (NYSE:BSX) had its price target lifted by Morgan Stanley from $43.00 to $51.00 in a report published on Thursday, Benzinga reports.
-Morgan Stanley currently has an overweight rating on the medical equipment provider’s stock.
+Boston Scientific (NYSE:BSX) had its price target raised by Morgan Stanley from $43.00 to $51.00 in a research note issued to investors on Wednesday, Benzinga reports.
+The firm currently has an overweight rating on the medical equipment provider’s stock.

-BSX has been the topic of several other reports.
-Wells Fargo & Company raised their price objective on Boston Scientific from $42.00 to $50.00 and gave the company an overweight rating in a research note on Thursday.
-Zacks Investment Research raised Boston Scientific from a sell rating to a hold rating and set a $41.00 price objective on the stock in a research note on Tuesday, April 6th.
-Deutsche Bank Aktiengesellschaft raised their price objective on Boston Scientific from $39.00 to $45.00 and gave the company a hold rating in a research note on Thursday.
-Raymond James raised their price objective on Boston Scientific from $39.00 to $43.00 and gave the company a strong-buy rating in a research note on Thursday, February 4th.
-Finally, Needham & Company LLC lifted their price target on Boston Scientific from $43.00 to $46.00 and gave the company a buy rating in a research note on Friday, February 12th.
-Five research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-The company has an average rating of Buy and an average target price of $46.00.
+A number of other research firms have also recently weighed in on BSX.
+Piper Sandler increased their price target on Boston Scientific from $46.00 to $48.00 and gave the stock an overweight rating in a report on Wednesday, February 3rd.
+Wells Fargo & Company raised their target price on Boston Scientific from $42.00 to $50.00 and gave the company an overweight rating in a report on Thursday, April 29th.
+Zacks Investment Research upgraded Boston Scientific from a sell rating to a hold rating and set a $41.00 target price for the company in a report on Tuesday, April 6th.
+Truist raised their target price on Boston Scientific from $42.00 to $50.00 in a report on Thursday, April 29th.
+Finally, Raymond James raised their target price on Boston Scientific from $39.00 to $43.00 and gave the company a strong-buy rating in a report on Thursday, February 4th.
+Five analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Boston Scientific currently has an average rating of Buy and a consensus price target of $46.00.

 Boston Scientific Corp. engages in the development, manufacture and marketing of medical devices that are used in interventional medical specialties.
 It operates through the following segments: Rhythm and Neuro, Cardiovascular and MedSurg.
 The Rhythm and Neuro segment develops implantable devices that monitor the heart and deliver electricity to treat cardiac abnormalities.